UKPLab/conll2019-snopes-experiments/README.md

 ### Credit:

-This resository was build by Zile Li, Hao Zhang, and Andreas Hanselowski.
+This repository was build by Zile Li, Hao Zhang, and Andreas Hanselowski.

 ### License:
   * Apache License Version 2.0